russgreen/XamlGridExtension/README.md

 ## Repository status

 This repository contains the source for the extension, including the Visual Studio package, core manipulation engine, and automated tests.
+Compiled extensions available in the Visual Studio Marketplace for Visual Studio and VS Code.